mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 LATENT PSIONIC POTENTIAL MODIFIERS

 History/Circumstances Modifier Notes
-One parent is a trained psion +1 to +4 Roll 2d6 for the parent’s Psionic Strength; DM is equal to their Psionic Strength divided by 3 (round to nearest and always with a minimum of 1)
+One parent is a trained psion +1 to +4 Roll 2d6 for the parent's Psionic Strength; DM is equal to their Psionic Strength divided by 3 (round to nearest and always with a minimum of 1)
-Both parents are trained psions +1 to +8 Roll 2d6 for the both parents’ Psionic Strength; DM is equal to their combined Psionic Strength divided by 3 (round to nearest and always with a minimum of 1)
+Both parents are trained psions +1 to +8 Roll 2d6 for the both parents' Psionic Strength; DM is equal to their combined Psionic Strength divided by 3 (round to nearest and always with a minimum of 1)
 Character has been exposed to mutagens leading to